–

 Patients and guests will enjoy meals prepared by talented, culinary graduates and patients will have access to all ship amenities during their day on-board.
 Patient day-fees will be inclusive of the full exam, pap & other tests, mammogram and outside lab consultations, in addition to those meals and amenities.
 Excluding other services, the only other cost will be $60, for the high-speed-ferry round-trip, snacks & beverages, charged because the ferry is a completely separate entity from the clinic operation. .

-The clinic staff of 18, will include an equal number of 6 doctors and nurses, plus lab and other workers.
+The clinic staff of 18, will include an equal number of 6 doctors and nurses, plus technicians and other workers.
 The clinic facilities will consist of seven exam, surgical procedure and recovery rooms; plus a lab, office, pharmacy, mammography, waiting, staff-break and store-rooms, plus staff quarters.
-At least 6 patients at once will be able to be accommodated on board, for up to a one week stay, if their post-procedure condition or other reason warrants it.
-Additional services will include sonograms & hysteroscopy, the dispensing of contraceptives and vaccinations, and providing 2 or more early-trimester or other surgical procedures, per day, in each of 2 ambulatory surgical rooms, and even potentially male health services. .
+At least 6 patients will be able to be accommodated simultaneously for up to a week, if warranted by their post-procedure condition or other reason.
+Other services will include sonograms & hysteroscopy, vaccinations, dispensing of contraceptives, and up to 4 or more early-trimester or other surgical procedures, per day, in each of 2 ambulatory surgical rooms, and even male health care.
+For their security, patients may only initially engage the clinic for the mandatory Well Woman exam, and or a recreational day at sea.
+Though freely available when appropriate, the patient can only agree to controversial services with an onboard doctor. .

-To ensure their privacy & security, patients may only initially engage the clinic for the mandatory Well Woman exam, and or a recreational day at sea.
-Though freely available is appropriate, only when onboard can a doctor and the patient approve of controversial services.
-Based on capacities, transit and other down-times, clinic operations will be over 5 days a week, and at least 21 days per month.
-With a daily capacity of about 80 patients, including follow-up visits, that equates to about 22,000 annual 90 minute appointments.
-That may sound like a lot, but it’s less than 10% of the estimated need within the proposed service area.
+Based on capacities, transit and other down-times, clinic operations will be more than 5 days a week, and 21 days per month.
+At a daily capacity of about 80 patients, including follow-up visits, that equates to about 22,000 annual 90 minute appointments.
+That may sound like a lot, but it’s less than 10% of the estimated need within the total service area.
 Thus, demand for the clinic’s service is sure to exceed its capacity.

 It is instructive to compare Mariner Medical to the Mercy-Ship floating clinics, whose medical staffers work for free (and also must contribute to their own room and board).
-In addition, the larger Mercy-Ships handle less than one third of the anticipated annual Mariner Medical patient-load, but have an operating budget at least 5 times larger than that projected for Mariner Medical.
-In comparison, Mariner Medical staff incentives will include compensation exceeding average US maritime wages, plus a generous allowance toward the cost of their uniforms, travel and their mandated certifications.
-They’ll have paid off-ship excursions on some of their days-off and will receive a bonus for successful contract-completion.
+In addition, the larger Mercy-Ships handle less than one third of Mariner Medical’s anticipated patient-load, but have least 5 times it estimated operating budget.
+In comparison, Mariner Medical staff incentives will include wages exceeding the US maritime average, plus generous allowances toward staff uniforms, travel and their mandated certifications.
+They’ll have paid off-ship excursions on some days-off and will receive a bonus for successful contract-completion.
 Plus, during their 6-month contracts, staffers’ average workdays will be less than 9 hours, (far below the maritime average), and they’ll enjoy the same room, board and amenities as Retail Cruisers. .

-This proposal is the result of over a year of extensive research and analysis.
-Rather than just structuring creative financing, the planning process had to deal with each challenge’s solution bringing multiple new complications.
-This tedious cobra chain was like a game of whackamole.
-But, this intensive forensic planning was needed, to avoid the failure of similar well-intentioned, but rushed and flawed proposals, whose more than double implementation cost was not feasible.
-They also would not have serviced as large a region, and were not structured specifically to be attractive to investors, promoters, operators or patients.
-The means for them to actually operate in compliance with international maritime law, while still being safe and secure from third party intervention was not determined.
-Nor did solve how to overcome dozens of other complications, including that the Texas and Florida offshore state limits are nine miles, not the three miles of other coastal states.
-Importantly, since patients can’t be picked up in port, not devising the means to overcome the most dangerous of maritime activities, that of ship to ship patient or personnel transfers, is a guarantee of failure of any other proposal. .
+This proposal required over a year of extensive research and analysis, far in excess of just creative finance structuring, as the planning process had to deal with the solution to each challenge bringing new challenges.
+Asa tedious cobra chain, like a game of whackamole, this intensive forensic planning was needed, to avoid the failure of similar well-intentioned, but flawed proposals.
+They failed because of more than double the up-front cost, a smaller service area, and not being structured specifically to attract investors, promoters or operators.
+The means to actually comply with international maritime law, while still being safe and secure from third party intervention, was poorly envisioned, as was how to overcome dozens of other complications, including that Texas and Florida offshore state limits are nine miles, not the three miles of other coastal states.
+And, since patients can’t be picked up in port, lacking the means to overcome the extreme danger of ship to ship patient or personnel transfers, assures the failure of similar proposals. .

-As a result of this farsighted planning, Mariner Medical’s comprehensive strategy, synergistic team, state of the art facilities, classy fully-certified ship and company-owned high-speed ferry, will facilitate more comprehensive and affordable service than land-based clinics provide.
-And it will do so safely and confidentially, and profitably but affordably, together with those competitive staff wages and incentives, as well as significant commissions, interest and returns, or profits for successful promoters, lenders, investors and the clinic and maritime operators.
-Plus, the associated classic retail cruise service, to the entire gulf coast, is something currently unavailable in the region.
+As a result of this farsighted planning, Mariner Medical’s comprehensive strategy, synergistic team, state of the art facilities, classy fully-certified ship and company-owned high-speed ferry, will facilitate a more comprehensive and affordable service than land-based clinics provide.
+But it will do so safely and confidentially, profitably but affordably, while offering competitive staff wages and incentives, as well as significant commissions, interest and returns, or profits for successful promoters, investors and the clinic and maritime operators.
+Plus, the associated classic retail cruise service, is, currently, completely missing along the entire gulf coastal region.
+While the plan was conceived to attract a profit-oriented medical operator, the clinic could be non-profit, if the operator has the wherewithal to source adequate contributions.

-While the clinic strategy was designed to be attractive to a profit-oriented medical operator, the clinic could be run as non-profit, if the operator has the wherewithal to source the necessary contributions.
-If excluding Florida is ever appropriate, 50% more itineraries of 14 days each, for the smaller service area, would be facilitated.
+If excluding Florida is ever appropriate, 50% more itineraries, of 14 days each for the smaller service area, would be facilitated.
 If ever appropriate, general medical-surgical service could be extended to the coast of Central & northern South America, where such service is limited.
-And, the ship could affordably revert back to 100% retail cruising, if appropriate.
-This flexibility should ensure a good return on the investment under any future scenario. .
+Or, the ship could easily and affordably be reverted back to 100% retail cruising.
+This flexibility promises good investment returns under any future scenario. .

-The operators will be handed turn-key modern facilities without a large initial capital investment. and most engagement fee will be loaned back as initial operating reserves.
+The operators will be handed turn-key modern facilities without a large initial capital investment. and most engagement fees will be loaned back as initial operating reserves.
 The complete operation start-up and out-fitting can be accomplished within 60 days of initial capitalization.
-Profitability is expected within 6 months and, the anticipated pre-tax income of all operations, capitalized at 8.5%, imputes a total enterprise value of over triple the initial project cost. .
+Profitability is expected within 6 months and the anticipated pre-tax income of all operations, capitalized at 8.5%, imputes a total enterprise value of 2 to 3 times the initial project cost. .

 If I’ve peaked your curiosity, please register for more information.
 Whether as a promoter, investor, lender or operator, we hope you’ll help to get this vital service on the water!
 That’s it for now.
 Thanks for your kind attention!